 There’s one story that Captain Morgan burned down the city and another version where the Panamanians burned down the town before he arrived to make it look like it had already been taken over.

-There is an $8 entrance fee to walk through the ruins.
+There is a $12 entrance fee to walk through the ruins and visit the museum.

 Casco Viejo (also called Casco Antiguo) is my favorite neighborhood in Panama City, and I recommend staying in this area if you can.
 It’s a stark contrast from Panama City’s chaotic metropolis and instantly feels like you have traveled to a completely different world, even though it’s only a few minutes away.

 Casco is a mix of restored Spanish colonial buildings that are now boutique hotels & hostels, apartments, trendy bars, and restaurants.
 Interspersed between these are condemned buildings where a few local families live that proudly blast their music all day, with their windows and doors wide open, and a good view of what they are watching on their large flat screen TV.

 Simply strolling through the streets and taking in the scenes a great way to spend the day.
 While you’re here you can also do activities like take Spanish lessons, learn to dance Salsa, and of course, visit these historic sites.